SafaErden/Lintit/README.md

 ```

-Using fix command will fix the deetected cases and inform the user about progress with [CORRECTED] info,
+Using fix command will fix the detected cases and inform the user about progress with [CORRECTED] info,

 ![screenshot](./assets/fix.PNG)